 Keeping the physical reminders of your job hidden when you’re not logged in is a simple, yet effective way to keep your lives separate.
 Don’t just turn the laptop off, put it away in its bag and place it out of sight.
 Tidy your notes and place them in a drawer etc. Also, avoid bringing too many homey items into your work area.

 Straining your eyes is no good and will give you a headache.
 If you need to do lots of close up tasks, invest in a lamp or magnifier like these from the daylight company to help you.
 Likewise, if you’re hunched over the dining room table or sitting cross-legged on your bed for 8 hours a day, it’s going to show in your health and productivity.
-Invest in a high-quality office chair and make sure it’s at the right height.
+Invest in a high-quality chair like one from Human Touch and make sure it’s adjusted correctly.
 The more comfortable you are, the more productive you’ll be.